-Auckland Transport (AT) and the Waiheke Local Board will be trialling a new way to manage traffic at Matiatia over the busy summer season to help reduce congestion and improve safety for everyone who uses the area.
+Auckland Transport (AT) and the Waiheke Local Board are currently trialling a new way to manage traffic at Matiatia ferry terminal over the busy summer season to help reduce congestion and improve safety for everyone who uses the area.

 Project zone: Central

 Matiatia is the gateway to Waiheke Island and is the major transport interchange on the island with over 20 ferry services arriving daily.
 Peak travel affects the ferry services from mid-December to late February when visitor numbers swell.
 The island’s popularity has surged over the past few years and now it has over a million visitors per year.

 The demand for transport increases over summer and this results in congestion at Matiatia due to the demand for buses, pre-booked tours and taxis.
 The increased amount of traffic makes it unsafe for all those using the area.

 The keyhole area has been problematic for many years.
 Auckland Transport has worked with the Waiheke Local Board and the Waiheke Transport Forum to look for a temporary solution.

 We began trialling a new layout on 8 December 2019 which will be in place until 13 April 2020.

 The trial changes have been made to create more room for buses to manoeuver and make the area safer for pedestrians and taxi passengers so that they are no longer forced to navigate around moving vehicles.
 Please refer to the map of the “current trial layout” to learn about the changes we are trialling.

 We have created a dedicated taxi/shuttle stand in the car park.
 This new area was created to reduce congestion in the keyhole but also to ensure taxi passengers use the footpath instead of having to walk in between buses and cross the road in front of moving vehicles.

 We set out to make it safer and easier for buses to manoeuvre by providing them sole access past the turnaround.
 We have ensured the previous drop off point remains the same.